msymeonides/Migrate3D/README.md

 ### Interpolation:

-If an object ID is missing a timepoint, that timepoint will be inferred by simple linear interpolation and inserted.
-This will happen with any number of missing timepoints, but this will never add interpolated timepoints before the first or last available timepoints for that object ID, i.e. it will not extend the track in either direction but will fill in internal gaps.
+If an object's track has any gaps (i.e. is internally missing one or more timepoints), the coordinates of that timepoint will be inferred by simple linear interpolation and inserted.
+This will happen with any number of missing timepoints, but this will never add interpolated timepoints before the first or after the last available timepoints for that object ID, i.e. it will not extend the track in either direction but will fill in internal gaps.
+If this option is not selected, any object with gaps will be dropped from the analysis entirely.
+The IDs of dropped objects will be recorded in the results output.

 ### Verbose: